 Eden Organic Millet is the variety proso Panicum miliaceum, a most nutritious and delicious temperate millet.
 Also known as broom corn, common millet, and white millet, proso is an ancient Slav name used in Poland, Russia and other eastern European countries.
 Proso millet is well suited for many soil types and climate conditions.
 It grows farther north than other millet and requires the least amount of water of any grain crop.
 As with all millet proso is a short season crop, reaching maturity 60 to 75 days after planting.
 It is most frequently grown as a late seeded summer crop.
 Proso millet grows three to four feet.
 Its compact panicle droops at the top like an old broom, hence the name broom corn.
 Its round seeds are about 1/8 inch wide and covered by a smooth, glossy hull.

-Organically grown on North Dakota family farms Eden Organic Millet is a versatile, gluten free, Heart Healthy* whole grain.
+Organically grown on Colorado and Nebraska family farms Eden Organic Millet is a versatile, gluten free, Heart Healthy* whole grain.
 Mildly sweet, light and fluffy, it cooks in 30 minutes.
 Use Eden Millet as a main dish, in soups and stews, to make grain burgers, croquettes, stuffing, millet mash potatoes (see this web site's recipe section), and with any other grain.
 Add cooked millet to pancake and waffle batter for great results.

 * Diets rich in whole grain foods and other plant foods and low in total fat, saturated fat, and cholesterol may reduce the risk of heart disease and some cancers.